-15.8 Collaboration Level
+8. Collaboration Level

-As defined in Sect.
-15.7, a collaboration level (CL) is a metrics that can be used to estimate the collaborative inference by a group of malicious users.
-CL consists of two factors: information authoritativeness and communication channel fidelity.
-In this section we shall first conduct a set of two experiments to validate the premise of the proposed metrics and then propose a technique to estimate the parameters.
+As stated in Section 7, information authoritativeness, honesty and communication channel fidelity are three components of the collaboration level metrics.
+In this section we shall first conduct a set of experiments to validate the premise of the proposed metrics and then propose to integrate these three components to estimate the collaboration level.

-15.8.1 Experimental study of Collaboration Level
+8.1 Experimental Study of Collaboration Level

-Since both information authoritativeness and fidelity are user-sensitive, we conducted an experiment using the students in one of the authors' classes as test subjects.
-The experiment was used as homework for the class to ensure their participation.
-Further, to ensure that the experiment was carried out honestly, the experiment outcome would not affect their grades.
-However, the winner would receive extra credit.
+Since authoritativeness, honesty and fidelity are user-sensitive, we used the students in one of the authors' classes as test subjects.
+The experiment was used as homework for the class.
 A web interface was developed for our inference test bed so that students could pose queries directly to the test bed and receive the answers.
-The goal of the experiment was to study how information authoritativeness and communication fidelity affect the CL.

-Before posing queries for inference, each student needed to register in the system and fill in the necessary background information, including their age, gender, major, year in school, courses taken, GPA, skills, interests, teamwork ability, social activities, friends in the class, etc. The information gave us clues about the information authoritativeness and communication fidelity of the test subjects.
+Before posing queries for inference, each student needed to register in the system and fill in the necessary background information, including their age, gender, major, year in school, courses taken, GPA, skills, interests, teamwork ability, social activities, friends in the class, etc. The information gave us clues about the information authoritativeness and certain aspect of the fidelity of the test subjects.

+8.1.1 Study the Effect of Authoritativeness and Fidelity

+In the first experiment, our goal is to see how authoritativeness and fidelity affect the collaboration of multiple users.
 Based on the collected background information, we divided the class into five teams of four students to perform collaborative inference.
-The first team consisted of Ph.D. students with good knowledge in the database area, which should have provided good authoritativeness.
+The first team consisted of Ph.D. students with good knowledge in the database area, which should have good authoritativeness.
 The second team members were good friends, which provide good communication fidelity.
 The other three teams are randomly formed.

-In the first test, the teams were given the SIG structure based on the database, but not the SIG parameters (CPTs) nor the threshold of the security attribute.
-Then we allowed each team to pose a fixed number (e.g. four in this experiment) of queries to infer the security attribute.
+In the test 1a, the teams were given the SIG structure based on the database, the security attribute, but not the SIG parameters (CPTs) nor the threshold (75%) of the security attribute.
+Then we allowed each team to pose a fixed number of queries to infer the security attribute.
 The test bed computed their inference probability after each member posed the query.
 The system denied the query request if the posed queries exceeded the threshold.
-The four members in the team could collaborate in the best way possible to increase their inference probability of the security attribute and avoid denial.
-In order to monitor the team communication, each team also reported its communication methods in selecting the queries, such as email, meeting, voting after debate on query selection.

-Fig. 15.13 displays the maximum inference probability for the five teams.
-In experiment 1a, we observed that team2 reached the highest inference probability.
+The four members in the team could collaborate in the best way possible to increase their inference probability of the security attribute.
+As shown in Figure 13 (1a), we observed that team2 reached the highest inference probability.
 This is because they held meetings to discuss strategies of posing queries and voted if there was disagreement; therefore, their queries leveraged on each other to get better inference.
-Team1 asked a set of effective queries that spanned the inference channels based on their knowledge of the SIG structure; therefore they also performed well.
-This result reveals that both communication fidelity and information source authoritativeness play very important roles in determining collaboration effectiveness.
+This result reveals that communication fidelity plays a positive role in determining collaboration effectiveness.

-Fig. 15.13.
-The inference results of five collaborative teams.
+Fig. 13.
+The inference results for Experiment 1.
 In experiment 1a, the teams were given the SIG structure but without the parameters (CPTs) and the threshold (75%) of the security node.
 In experiment 1b, the teams were given both the SIG structure and the CPTs and the inference threshold (65%) of the sensitive node.

-To study how information source authoritativeness affects the CL, we repeated the same experiment in 1b.
-This time, we let all the teams know the SIG structure, CPTs and the threshold value of the security attribute.
-With the same fixed number of queries, we noticed that with the additional knowledge of the CPTs and threshold of the security attribute, all the teams improved their maximum inference probabilities.
-In fact, they were able to ask better queries to improve their inference probability as close to the threshold as possible.
-This experimental result reveals that the information source authoritativeness (in this case, the quality of queries) does affect CL in the positive way.
+In the test 1b, we repeated the same experiment over these five teams.
+However, we let all the teams know the SIG structure, CPTs and the threshold value (65%) of the security attribute.
+As a result, this increased the authoritativeness of each team.
+With the same fixed number of queries, we noticed that with the additional knowledge of the CPTs and threshold of the security attribute, all the teams were able to ask better queries to improve their inference probability as close to the threshold as possible.
+Six queries were denied for four of the five teams due to the excess of the threshold during the process of this experiment.
+This experimental result reveals that the CL increases with authoritativeness.